SofaPirate/Plaquette/docs/Alarm.rst

    DigitalOut led(13);

+   DigitalIn button(2, INTERNAL_PULLUP);

    void begin() {
      myAlarm.start(); // start alarm
    }

    void step() {
+     // Activate LED when alarm rings.
-     if (myAlarm) // the alarm will stay "on" until it is stopped or restarted {
+     myAlarm >> led; // the alarm will stay "on" until it is stopped or restarted

-       // Change LED state.
-       led.toggle();
+     // Reset alarm when button is pushed. if (myAlarm && button.rose())
+     {

-       // Restarts the timer with a random duration between 1 and 5 seconds. myAlarm.duration(randomFloat(1.0, 5.0));
+       // Restarts the alarm with a random duration between 1 and 5 seconds. myAlarm.duration(randomFloat(1.0, 5.0));
        myAlarm.start();
      }